lmBored/Awesome-JBI010/README.md

 There are a lot of types of errors, knowing the total amounts of error is nearly impossible.
 Here are some errors that are derived from 'Exception' and 'BaseException':

-If you want to know more about the errors that are not listed, visit this link: https://docs.python.org/2/library/exceptions.html#exception-hierarchy

 ```python
 print([err.__name__ for err in BaseException.__subclasses__()])
 ```